Call or Text (802) 865-0201

 IF YOU CHOOSE TO KEEP THE CHAMPLAIN COLLEGE HEALTH INSURANCE:

-We offer a plan that enables you to pay your spring term Champlain bill over the course of 5 monthly payments (beginning October 15, 2017 through February 15, 2018 ).
+We offer a plan that enables you to pay your spring term Champlain bill over the course of five monthly payments (beginning October 15, 2018 and continuing through February 15, 2019).

-The program is administered through a third-party called Tuition Management Systems (TMS) that is widely used in higher education.
-To learn more about this option, visit champlain.edu/payment-plans.
-To enroll in the payment plan, visit champlain.afford.com.
-TMS charges a $45 enrollment fee for the spring semester plan..
+The program is administered through a third party, called Tuition Management Systems (TMS), that is widely used in higher education.
+Learn more about this option or to enroll in the payment plan, visit champlain.afford.com.
+TMS charges a $45 enrollment fee for the spring semester plan.Link to this FAQ

 Tuition and related fees for full-time students are billed to the student account each semester.
 You will receive an email notification when your bill is ready to be viewed.
 Only the student will have access to view and/or pay the bill unless a parent/guardian is specially authorized by the student.